 What is Abstract Class in Java?

 - Abstract classes are like any other normal classes in java.
-The major difference between abstract class and normal class is to create the abstract class we need to use the ‘ABSTARCT’ keyword.
+The major difference between abstract and normal classes is creating the abstract class; we need to use the ‘ABSTARCT’ keyword.
 It is a separation of class implementation.

 - They used to define the very common features of its subclasses.
-Such type of class refereed to as Abstract class.
+Such a type of class referred to as Abstract class.

 - Abstract classes can contain abstract as well as non-abstract methods.
-They cannot contain a body of the abstract method, that can only be provided by the subclass, If the subclass is not providing the implementation of the abstract method then we have to make it ABSTRACT explicitly.
+They cannot contain a body of the abstract method that the subclass can only provide; If the subclass is not providing the implementation of the abstract method, then we have to make it ABSTRACT explicitly.

-- By using abstract classes we can group several java classes together it also optimizes the code and makes code more readable and reduces redundancy.
+- Using abstract classes, we can group several java classes, optimise the code, and make the code more readable and reduce redundancy.
 It also provides a template for future classes.

 Syntax of Abstract Class in Java

 The syntax of abstract class is as follows: